switchupcb/copygen/README.md

 ##### Shallow Copy vs. Deep Copy
 The library generates a [shallow copy](https://en.m.wikipedia.org/wiki/Object_copying#Shallow_copy) function by default.
 An easy way to deep-copy fields with the same return type is by using `new()` as or in a converter function **or** by using a custom template.

+##### String Builder

+The provided template for code generation uses string concatenation for readability.
+If this function becomes too slow, replace string concatenation with `strings.Builder`.

 ## Matcher